In Pain? Why Dry Needling May Help

 When you’re in pain, you know how hard it can be to find relief.
-You may want to try dry needling, which restores mobility and relieves muscle pain.
+One option might be dry needling, which for many, restores mobility and relieves muscle pain.

 “Instead of inserting needles into the ‘energetic pathways’ defined by traditional Chinese medicine, specially licensed dry needle practitioners like myself insert them directly into the muscle’s trigger points and the nerve pathways that are causing the pain,” he says.
 “Also, while acupuncture needles remain close to the skin’s surface, dry needling pushes them farther into the muscle or tendons and, thus, requires an intricate understanding of anatomy.”

-“Trigger points are like hard knots or tight bands in the muscle and fascia (connective tissue) that may cause pain over a large area,” Magat says.
+“Trigger points are like hard knots or tight bands in the muscle and connective tissue called fascia that may cause pain over a large area,” Mr. Magat says.
 “This makes it difficult to perform everyday tasks or engage in athletic competition.”

 “By deactivating the trigger point, we reset the muscle,” he says.
 “This restores the muscle’s homeostasis and balance, which leads to decreased pain and improved function and muscle integrity.”

-Dry needling can help anyone who is experiencing pain, helping your body return to its natural, healthy and fully functioning state.
-According to Magat, dry needling is particularly effective for conditions such as:
+Dry needling can help anyone who is experiencing pain, helping your body return to its natural, healthy and fully functioning state, he says.
+Dry needling is particularly effective for conditions such as: